RosettaCommons/documentation/application_documentation/antibody/General-Antibody-Options-and-Tips.md

 If you get an NA, or a warning when identifying CDRs, change this option to true.
 Currently only used for the RosettaAntibodyDesign (RAbD) Framework., default=false

+-light_chain, String,
+Type of light chain if known.
+Only used for design for now., legal = [unknown, lambda, kappa], default=unknown

 ```